Class CountingOutputStream

 Closeable, Flushable, AutoCloseable

-A decorating output stream that counts the number of bytes that have passed through the stream so far.
+A decorating output stream that counts the number of bytes that have passed through.

 A typical use case would be during debugging, to ensure that data is being written as expected.